renaschweizer/congen-unixbasics/ConGen_UnixBasics.md

 cd data_backup
 ls -l
 ```
-These commands make a copy of the data in a new directory called "data_backup", then list the permissions for the files.
+These commands move the data in a new directory called "data_backup", then provide a long-format list of the files.
 What are the current permissions for the owner of the file?

 We can then modify the permissions of files using the command `chmod` and flags to add or remove read, write, or execute ability.
 Our goal for now is to change permissions on this file so that you (the owner) no longer have write permissions.
 We can do this using the `chmod` (change mode) command and subtracting (-) the write permission -w.